 The circuit below is the resistor-tank tuning circuit from our Command Receiver (A3023CR).
 A tank circuit is a capacitor and inductor in parallel.
 At some frequency, the magnitude of the inductor impedance equals that of the capacitor, but they have opposite phase.
 Current that flows out of the inductor flows into the capacitor, and visa versa.
 The voltage on the tank grows until it matches the voltage applied to it, so that no more current can join the exchange between the capacitor and inductor.
 We call this condition resonance.
 There is plenty of current flowing between the capacitor and inductor, but from the outside, the impedance of the two in parallel appears to be very large.
 Indeed, for a perfect inductor and capacitor, their parallel impedance will be infinite at the resonant frequency.

 The circuit shows an input for an antenna.
 Our intention is to pick up 146 MHz power with a couple of loops of stainless steel wire.
 Capacitor C20 provides low-frequency blocking.
 The crystal diode, U10, has effective resistance 10 kΩ for radio frequencies (for more about the diode, see here).
-At resonance, resistor R8 and the crystal diode form a voltage divider.
-We get 90% of the antenna voltage on the diode.
-The diode provides a DC voltage on C16 that increases with RF power (see this plot).
+At the resnonance, the impedance of the L2 in parallel with VC1, C14 and C15 is well over 10 kΩ.
+Resistor R8 and the crystal diode form a voltage divider and we get 90% of the antenna voltage on the diode.
+The diode provides a DC voltage on C16 that increases with RF power, as in this plot.
 At other frequencies, the tank circuit has a much lower impedance, and so decreases the amplitude of the signal on the diode.
 The following traces show the response of the circuit when we set the tank capacitance to 1.0 μF and inductance to 1.0 μH.
 We expect resonance at f = 1/(2 π √(LC)) = 8 MHz, which is what we get.

 The tank tuner gives good frequency selection.
 But its gain is only 0.9 at the desired frequency.
-We note that the impedance of the detector diode is 10 kΩ.
-The resistance of our antenna is far smaller.
+We note that the impedance of the detector diode is 10 kΩ, while the resistance of our antenna is far smaller, which means there is more power available in the antenna than is being delivered to the diode.
 We estimate the source impedance of our small, steel, loop antenna is 100 Ω in series with 300 nH.
 Because the source impedance is a hundred times lower than the load impedance, we can hope to amplify the antenna signal with a matching network before presenting it to our detector diode.

 The circuit we present below is supposed to represent a small loop antenna, a matching network, and a detector diode.
 The resistor R2 is the resistance of the antenna wire, which is significant at radio frequencies because of the skin effect.
 The inductor L1 is the self-inductance of the antenna.
 The matching network components are C1, R3, L2, and C2.
 The detector diode is represented by R1, which is its effective resistance at zero bias.

 By choosing various values for this circuit, we can model not only our antenna and detector diode arrangement, but many other matching networks besides.
-The spreadsheet we use to plot the frequency response of the network will do so for any combination of values.
+The Matching sheet in our Filter Tool plots the frequency response of the network for any combination of values.
 With R2 = 10 Ω and R1 = 50 Ω, we can experiment with various values for the other components to see if we can match the source to the load impedance.
 When we want to leave out a component, we pick a large or small value for it that makes its contribution to the activity negligible.
 Thus we could set L1 to 0 nH to leave it out, or C1 to 10000 pF.

 For now, however, let us return to the problem of matching our loop antenna signal to our detector diode.
 Let us set R3 = 0 Ω, C1 = 1 pF, C2 = 10 pF, and L2 = 100 nH.
 This arrangeent is a spit-capacitor matching network.
 When compared to the resistor-tank network, it provides dramatically improved performance.
 We use the split-capacitor matching network in our A3024A miniature, micropower, radio receiver.